bnb-chain/greenfield-cmd/README.md

 #### Resource mirror Operations

 ```
-// mirror a group as NFT to BSC, you might use group id or groupName to identidy the group
+// mirror a group as NFT to BSC
 gnfd-cmd group mirror  --id 1
-or
-gnfd-cmd group mirror --groupName yourGroupName

-// mirror a bucket as NFT to BSC, you might use bucket id or bucketName to identidy the bucket
+// mirror a bucket as NFT to BSC,
 gnfd-cmd bucket mirror --id 1
-or
-gnfd-cmd bucket mirror --bucketName yourBucketName

-// mirror a object as NFT to BSC, you might use object id or (bucketName, objectName) to identidy the object
+// mirror a object as NFT to BSC,
-gnfd-cmd object mirror --id 1
+gnfd-cmd obbject mirror --id 1
-or
-gnfd-cmd object mirror --bucketName yourBucketName --objectName yourObjectName
 ```

 ## Reference